testfairy/docs/docs/610_Security/200_End_to_End_Data_Encryption.md

 TestFairy provides mechanism to encrypt the logs and the screenshots that are recorded from the mobile device.
+This way, the data that is kept on the cloud is encrypt and nobody can read it other than the people in your team who have the private key.
+In order to use this capability, you will need to  create a public key and a private key.
+The public key will be used to initialize the TestFairy SDK in your app.
+The private key, which should not be shared with anybody, will be used by you, when you log in to your TestFairy dashabord.

-This information is encrypted using a randomly generated 256-bit AES key.
+This encryption is done with a randomly generated 256-bit AES key.
 This AES key is random and is only used in a single session recording.
 The AES key is then protected with an RSA key, where the public key is provided when constructing the SDK.

 #### Generating public/private key pair